panda-re/panda/panda/docs/manual.md

 That's what the [`scissors`](../plugins/scissors/USAGE.md) plugin is for!

+* I'm getting an error like `Length mismatch: pc.ram: 0x100000000 in != 0x8000000: Invalid argument`, what do I do?

+You need to provide PANDA with the amount of RAM to use (and it must be the same as you used when making the recording).
+If you forgot, you can look at the error message to tell; in this case it's saying that it expects RAM to be `0x100000000` bytes, which is 4G, so you need to provide `-m 4G` on the command line.

 ## Appendix A: Callback List

 `before_block_translate`: called before translation of each basic block